mimium-org/mimium-web/content/en/docs/_index.en.md

 draft: false
 ---

-{{% pageinfo %}}
+> [!NOTE]
-Documentation is under preparation!
+> Documentation is under preparation!
 Seeking for people who support documentations and translations.
-{{% /pageinfo %}}

 mimium(*MInimal-Musical-medIUM*) is a domain specific programming language for describing/generating sound and music.